IntelligentRoboticsLabs/ir_robots/README.md

 ./setup_laboratory.sh
 ```
 *Remember that in the laboratories you will only be able to run the simulation of the environment with the different robots, you will not be able to use it on a real robot.*

-**Recommended: use [Eclipse Cyclone DDS](https://docs.ros.org/en/foxy/Installation/DDS-Implementations/Working-with-Eclipse-CycloneDDS.html).
-Add it to your `.bashrc`**

 # Run Gazebo & robot in ROS2